Tell us about yourself: Where are you from? Where do you currently live?

 I feel more relaxed when I keep it classic and go out with big boards just for nose riding.
 But as a competitor, you need a good mix of both classical and progressive.
 Having only beach breaks at my hometown I got to work a lot with lighter boards and modern maneuvers.
 The good thing about longboarding is that you can surf in so many ways, so why put on a label and strict it to only way or another? :)

 Do you think there’s a place for competitive long boarding compare to short board?

 There are a lot of great competitors in the longboard scenario around the world.
 The only thing is there are not many contests, comparing to shortboard.
-When I started competing in Brazil, there were so many contests and nowadays we only had one in march.
-The world championships has only one event in China, and it would be great to have more events to decide the world title, so that the winner would be the real best surfer throughout the year in all of conditions.
-And now with the news that surfing will be an Olympic Sport from Tokyo 2020, so it's about time the longboard crew gather up together to stand up for our sport!
+When I started competing in Brazil, there were so many contests and nowadays we only had one in March.
+The world championships have only one event in China, and it would be great to have more events to decide the world title so that the winner would be the real best surfer throughout the year in all of the conditions.
+And now with the news that surfing will be an Olympic Sport from Tokyo 2020, so it's about time the longboard crew gathers up together to stand up for our sport!

 What fears do you have in surfing and how have you overcome them?